Cannabis, Medical Cannabis and CBD

 • Multiple sclerosis

-If operators are made aware that a driver is taking medical cannabis, we advise they have an open conversation with the worker and discuss the following:
+If operators are made aware that a driver is using CBPMs, we advise that they have an open conversation with the worker about their level of use and the risk posed to themselves and other road users.

 CBD